 Tschopp et al. (2015: character 217, p.
 99–100, figure 49) recognized a “posteriorly projecting spur on dorsolateral edge of posterior shaft” of the cervical rib in Dicraeosaurus and some apatosaurines, but to date these processes have not been described or illustrated in detail.
 Herein we describe dorsal processes and fully bifurcated cervical ribs in several apatosaurine specimens, and compare them to similar cervical ribs in turiasaurs and Dicraeosaurus.

-Sereno et al. (1999) reported that cervical ribs 3-6 of Jobaria have an “accessory anterior process” as opposed to a bifurcated posterior shaft.
+Sereno et al. (1999) reported that cervical ribs 3–6 of Jobaria have an “accessory anterior process” as opposed to a bifurcated posterior shaft.
 This might mean that some of the anterior processes of the cervical ribs are bifurcated in Jobaria, but the character state is not illustrated and we have not been able to observe the relevant fossils firsthand.
-Since our investigation is concerned with the bifurcation of the posterior shafts of sauropod cervical ribs, we regard the accessory anterior processes in Jobaria as inherently interesting but outside our scope.
+Because our investigation is concerned with the bifurcation of the posterior shafts of sauropod cervical ribs, we regard the accessory anterior processes in Jobaria as inherently interesting, but outside our scope.

 Bifurcated cervical ribs in other animals

-Bifurcated or incipiently bifurcated cervical ribs are occasionally found in animals other than sauropods.
+Bifurcated or incipiently bifurcated cervical ribs occasionally are found in animals other than sauropods.

 Among theropod dinosaurs, some abelisaurs display this morphology.
-The Carnotaurus sastrei holotype MACN-CH 894 has dorsal processes on some of its cervical ribs, most prominently on that of C5 (Bonaparte et al. 1990:figure 24D; Figure 3).
-Majungasaurus crenatissimus specimen UA 8678 has bifurcated ribs from positions 4 to 7 (O’Connor 2007:figure 20B-E; see also Sampson et al. 1998:figure 2D).
+The Carnotaurus sastrei holotype MACN-CH 894 has dorsal processes on some of its cervical ribs, most prominently on that of C5 (Bonaparte et al. 1990:figure 24D; Figure 4).
+Majungasaurus crenatissimus specimen UA 8678 has bifurcated ribs from positions 4 to 7 (O’Connor 2007:figure 20B–E; see also Sampson et al. 1998:figure 2D).

 Among ornithischian dinosaurs, Xu et al. (2010) described bifurcated ribs in the leptoceratopsid ceratopsian Zhuchengceratops inexpectus, including in their diagnosis “middle cervical ribs bifurcated due to presence of prominent accessory dorsal process (condition poorly known in other ceratopsians)”.
-They illustrate this condition which is especially clear in the 6th cervical rib (Xu et al. 2010:figure 7K–L), and imply that this feature may also be present in other ceratopsians including Triceratops.
+They illustrate this condition, which is especially clear in the 6th cervical rib (Xu et al. 2010:figure 7K–L), and imply that this feature may also be present in other ceratopsians, including Triceratops.

-Elsewhere, the species Tanystropheus fossai is known only from a holotype, MCSNB 4035, that differs from all other Tanystopheus specimens in apparently having bifurcated cervical ribs.
-These are however very different in form to those described here in sauropods and ceratopsians, and were considered by Piekman and Scheyer (2019:25) to be probably pathological in origin.
-The illustration of the cervical rubs (Piekman and Scheyer 2019:figure 8B) is too small to be informative.
+Elsewhere, the species Sclerostropheus (Tanystropheus) fossai is known only from a holotype, MCSNB 4035, that differs from all other Tanystropheus specimens in apparently having bifurcated cervical ribs.
+These are, however, different in form to those described here in sauropods and ceratopsians, and were considered by Spiekman and Scheyer (2019:25) to be probably pathological in origin.
+The provided illustration of the described cervical ribs (Spiekman and Scheyer 2019:figure 8B) is too small to be informative.

 Description: dorsal processes and bifurcated cervical ribs in apatosaurines